May 7, 2015 |

-Using the human voice as a competitive sports device has reached dangerous levels of overexposure.
+Using the human voice as competitive equipment has reached dangerous levels of overexposure.
 Sure, magnificent vocalists have come from television's retinue of singing battle shows: Kelly Clarkson, Adam Lambert, Susan Boyle, Fantasia Barrino.
 Philadelphia's Ali Wadsworth, a current competitor on The Voice , is another.
 But there are too many televised bouts of vocal brio to contend with, too many losing singers to balm or ignore after defeat.
 No show is more bloodthirsty than the Gladiator -like bombast of The Sing-Off .
 Singing a cappella is like boxing without gloves.

 June 7, 2012 |